31st October - 4th November

 Moderated by Sarah Abbott MW, co-founder of the Old Vine Conference

-Panellists include: Rosa Kruger, founder of The Old Vine Project, South Africa & Morgan Twain-Peterson MW, owner/winemaker at Bedrock Wine Co.
+Panellists include: Rosa Kruger, founder of The Old Vine Project, South Africa & Morgan Twain-Peterson MW, President & founding member, Historic Vineyard Society & Prof. Greg Jones, Global Steering Committee member, Porto Protocol.

 • CRDO Campo de Borja's findings on 'How vine age affects ageing capacity and flavour development' and 'The accurate certification of old vine age'